Documented. Systemic. Undeniable.

-9 in 10 Texas Bar grievances dismissed before a single hearing
+9 in 10 Bar grievances result in no discipline

-0 states with a proactive litigation abuse prevention law.
+0 States with a proactive litigation abuse law.
 Until now.

 SLAPP Litigation